karan2704/karan2704/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Front End development and Machine Learning algorithms.
+- 🔭 I’m currently working on Front End development using ReactJS.
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 I’m currently learning Django.
 - 👯 I’m looking to collaborate on Open Source Projects involving Web Dev and Machine Learning.
 - 🤔 I’m looking for help with Starting active contribution.
 - 💬 Ask me about React.js and ML algorithms.